rafa-rrayes/RedPanPy/README.md

 - Bind HTML element events to Python functions.
 - Manipulate the HTML content from Python.
 - Retrieve values from HTML input elements.
-- Utilize advanced features like decorators and timers.

-Remember to always keep security in mind when dealing with user inputs and executing code.
+- Build complete and beautiful desktop applications using Python and HTML.

 Happy coding with `RedPanPy`!